microsoft/vscode-docs/docs/python/testing.md

 ## Enable a test framework

-Testing in Python is disabled by default.
-To enable testing, use the **Python: Configure Tests** command on the Command Palette.
-This command prompts you to select a test framework, the folder containing tests, and the pattern used to identify test files.
+Once you install the Python extension, a test beaker icon will be available on the VS Code activity bar -- that's the **Test Explorer**.
+When opening the test explorer, you will see a "Configure Tests" button if you don't have a test framework enabled.
+Once you click this button, you will be prompted you to select a test framework, the folder containing tests, and the pattern used to identify test files.

+[comment]: <TODO: add screenshot>

-You can also configure testing manually by setting *one and only one* of the following settings to true: `python.testing.unittestEnabled` or `python.testing.pytestEnabled`.
+You can configure your tests anytime by using  the **Python: Configure Tests** command on the Command Palette.
+You can also configure testing manually by setting either `python.testing.unittestEnabled` or `python.testing.pytestEnabled` to true.
 Each framework also has specific configuration settings as described under [Test configuration settings](#test-configuration-settings) for their folders and patterns.

-It's important that you enable only a single test framework at a time.
+It's important that you enable only a single test framework at a time for a given workspace.
 For this reason, when you enable one framework also be sure to disable the others.
 The **Python: Configure Tests** command does this automatically.

 When you enable a test framework, VS Code prompts you to install the framework package if it's not already present in the currently activated environment: